 Dr. Jane Edmond, MD, Baylor College of Medicine and Texas Children's Hospital, points out that it's important to note whether a photo has been taken under optimal conditions to present a true abnormal red reflex.
 Be sure that:

 - the child looks directly at the camera lens

 - the background is dimly lit, and

 If you do spot an abnormal red reflex, bring the photo to your child's pediatrician or a pediatric ophthalmologist.

 Very often, a white reflex may not actually signal anything abnormal.
 "Instead, the child is probably looking off to the right of the camera, and the white reflection occurs in the left eye because the optic nerve is lined up perfectly with the camera and the flash."

 "Overwhelmingly, the most common cause of an abnormal red reflex is refractive error," said Dr. Michael Repka, MD, Johns Hopkins Hospital.
-A refractive error means that due to its shape, your eye doesn't refract the light properly, so the image you see is blurred.
+A refractive error means that your eye doesn't refract the light properly, so the image you see is blurred.
 Myopia (nearsightedness), hyperopia (farsightedness) and astigmatism are types of refractive error.